tipi-build/docs/09-downloading-build-results.md

 aliases: [ "11-downloading-build-results" ]
 ---

-# Downloading remote build results

-With tipi `v0.0.51` you can download build results directly onto your machine without downloading the full build directory.
+Starting with tipi `v0.0.51` you can download build results directly onto your machine without downloading the full build directory.

 Assuming we have a structure like this:
 ```sh